-To return to the default behaviour, tap the button until it says Glissando.
+To return to the default behavior, tap the button until it says Glissando.

-Some instruments, particularly synthesisers, have a third setting.
+Some instruments, particularly synthesizers, have a third setting.
 For these instruments, to slide smoothly between notes (called portamento), tap the button until it says Pitch.

 Adjust the sound

-Some keyboard sounds, including electric piano, synthesiser and organ, include knobs or other controls you can use to change the sound while you play.
-When available, the knobs are labelled with the sound parameters they control.
+Some keyboard sounds, including electric piano, synthesizer, and organ, include knobs or other controls you can use to change the sound while you play.
+When available, the knobs are labeled with the sound parameters they control.
 When you record the Keyboard, any movements to the controls are also recorded.